jackdewinter/pymarkdown/newdocs/src/quick-starts/scanning.md

-# Scanning Markdown Files
+# Quick Start: Scanning Markdown Files

-The commands in this section use PyMarkdown’s **scan** mode to check the content of one or more Markdown files.
-Any rule violations are reported to the console in a standard linter-style format.
-The output includes the file name, line number, column number, rule ID, and message, similar to what many code linters use.
+The commands in this section use PyMarkdown's scan mode to check the content of one or more Markdown files.
+Any problems it finds are reported to the console in a standard linter-style format.

-For a detailed explanation of that output format (including what each field means and how to read it), see the [Rule Failure Format](../user-guide.md#rule-failure-format) section in the User Guide.
+In PyMarkdown, a rule is a specific style or formatting check (for example, "headings must increase by one level at a time" or "lists must be consistently formatted").
+Those rules are contained within Rule Plugins, which manage the interface between the individual rules themselves and PyMarkdown's Rule Engine.
+In most cases, you can think of them as one and the same.

+A Rule Failure is any place in a Markdown file that does not comply with a Rule Plugin.
+PyMarkdown reports each failure with the file name, line number, column number, Rule ID, and a short message, similar to many code linters.

+This concept was first introduced in the [Quick Start: Introduction](./index.md) page, under the section [How PyMarkdown Reports Failures](./index.md#how-pymarkdown-reports-rule-failures).
+If you are not yet confident reading Rule Failures, review that section now or keep it open as a reference while you work through this page.

+## What You Will Learn

+> **Quick Start Guide Single Line Summary**
+> This page teaches the various ways in which you can use PyMarkdown from the
+> command line to scan for Rule Failures in your Markdown documents, increasing
+> your confidence in using PyMarkdown as a scanning tool.

+On this page, you will learn how to:

+- scan a single Markdown file
+- scan multiple Markdown files
+- scan any Markdown files in a directory
+- scan any Markdown files under a directory (recursively)
+- scan "glob" paths
+- scan paths and exclude certain paths and `.gitignore`-ignored files
+- debugging scan path issues

+After finishing this page, you should be comfortable running `pymarkdown scan` on your own projects.

 ## Prerequisites